• Skip to primary navigation

 A collage with 6 images on how to make coconut shrimp curry, from sauteing the aromatics to making the sauce, and cooking the shrimp.

-1. Saute the aromatics and spices: Heat the coconut oil, saute the onion, garlic, and ginger then add the spices and cook for 30 seconds.
+1. Sauté the aromatics and spices: Heat the coconut oil, then sauté the onion, garlic, and ginger.
+Add the spices and cook for 30 seconds, just until fragrant.

-2. Form the sauce base: To the aromatics and spices, add the tomato sauce followed by the coconut milk and bring to a gentle simmer.
-Cook for a couple of minutes until you get a smooth homogenous sauce.
-Add sugar if using, and season with salt and pepper.
+2. Make the sauce: Add the tomato sauce, followed by the coconut milk, and bring to a gentle simmer.
+Cook for a few minutes until smooth and creamy.
+Add sugar if using, then season with salt and pepper.

-4. Finish off the curry!
-Garnish with chopped fresh cilantro leaves, and a squeeze of fresh lime juice.
+4. Finish the curry: Garnish with fresh cilantro and a squeeze of lime juice.

 What to Serve With

-• Fridge: Store leftovers in the fridge in an airtight container for up to 3 days.
-Reheat in the microwave until just warmed through, stir well before serving.
+• Fridge: Store leftovers in an airtight container in the fridge for up to 3 days.

 Did you make this?
 Be sure to leave a review below and tag me on Facebook, Instagram, or Pinterest!